Don Cherry calls media hypocritical for mocking Tim Tebow but praising athletes’ protests

 "The late night leftie talk shows made fun of Tim, to the cartoonists in the paper he was a joke and they made fun of him.
 It was brutal," Cherry said in the 131-word statement.
 "Yet the NFL players go on their knees to make a point and they are heroes."

 Former San Francisco 49ers quarterback Colin Kaepernick began the kneeling phenomenon in 2016, refusing to stand during the anthem in the NFL's pre-season.
-It has since become common across the league and has spread to Major League Baseball and the Canadian Football League.
+It has since become common across the NFL, and support has come from other major leagues.

+At least one Major League Baseball has knelt during the U.S. anthem, and the Saskatchewan Roughriders linked arms during "O Canada" before a CFL game last week as a show of unity.
 National Hockey League players Wayne Simmonds and Joel Ward have both entertained the idea of kneeling during the anthems during that sport's pre-season.

 The protests have drawn the ire of U.S. President Donald Trump, who has repeatedly criticized NFLers for the practice in interviews and on Twitter.
 In response to Trump's demands to stop the kneeling, more athletes have begun to protest.